Eddevinc/AVD-STU-DEMO/Demo02.md

  **Project Details – (A)** Defines the Host Pool environment

    - Subscription: *Choose the default subscription*.
-   - Resource Group: *Select the name of Resource Group from the drop down*.
+   - Resource Group: *Select the Resource Group from the drop down*.
    - Host Pool Name: *Provide a name for the host pool*
-   - Location: **Select the region in which we want to deploy the host pool
+   - Location: *Select the region in which we want to deploy the host pool*
    - Validation environmet: **No**

    >**Note:** Validation host pools let you monitor service updates before rolling them out to your production environment.